-Typically activated by a hamburger button, the fullscreen menu is in it’s simplest form, an overlay that covers the entirety of the screen giving you lots of space for your menu items.
+Typically activated by a hamburger button, the fullscreen menu is, in it’s simplest form, an overlay that covers the entirety of the screen giving you lots of space for your menu items.
 It is typically used by, but not restricted to, sites with limited space as an effective replacement for the mega-menu.

-If you’re looking for some interactive examples, Codrops has a created a bunch of fullscreen overlay effects that you can explore, Damon Bauer has created a fullscreen menu plugin for jQuery, and we have also published a tutorial on how to create a full-width tiled menu with CSS.
+If you’re looking for some interactive examples, Codrops has created a bunch of fullscreen overlay effects that you can explore, Damon Bauer has created a fullscreen menu plugin for jQuery, and we have also published a tutorial on how to create a full-width tiled menu with CSS.

-Anyway, below we have found 20 sites that use the fullscreen menu effectively, here they are:
+Anyway, below, we have found 20 sites that use the fullscreen menu effectively, here they are:

 Examples of Responsive Fullscreen Menus